-- (A) have a relationship as a couple; and - (B) are not married to one another or related by family. - (2) child or an adult child (including an adopted child, a step child or an exnuptial child), parent (including foster parent step parent or legal guardian), grandparent, grandchild, sibling or step sibling, of the employee or employee's spouse.

-- (vi) 'Medical Certificate' issued by a registered health practitioner is taken to be a medical certificate for the purpose of this clause if it is issued in respect of the area of practice in which the practitioner is registered or licensed under an appropriate law of Australia that provides for the registration or licensing of health practitioners. - (vii) 'Personal Leave' means leave provided for: - (1) personal illness or injury; or - (2) to provide care or support for to a member of the employee's immediate family or household who is ill or injured; or - (3) to provide care or support to a member of the employee's immediate family or household due to an unexpected emergency; - (4) due to the employee experiencing family violence to attend to health issues or legal, financial, housing, child care or other issues arising from family violence. - (viii) 'Statutory Declaration' means a declaration made in writing according to the requirements of the Oaths Act 2001 (Tas).
-It is an offence under section 113 of the Criminal Code, as contained in Schedule 1 of the Criminal Code Act 1924 (Tas), to make a false statement in a Statutory Declaration. - (b) Amount of Personal Leave - (i) Personal leave is available to an employee, when the employee is absent: - (1) due to a personal illness or injury; or - (2) to provide care or support for a member of the employee's immediate family or household who is ill or injured; or - (3) for the purposes of caring for an immediate family or household member who is sick and requires the employee's care or support or who requires care due to an unexpected emergency; or - (4) due to the employee experiencing family violence in which case the employee may access personal leave entitlements to attend to any of the following matters: - Attend medical/counselling appointments - Maintain safe housing - Access Police service - Attend court hearings
+- (A) have a relationship as a couple; and - (B) are not married to one another or related by family. - (2) child or an adult child (including an adopted child, a step child or an exnuptial child), parent (including foster parent step parent or legal guardian), grandparent, grandchild, sibling or step sibling, of the employee or employee's spouse. - (iv) 'Medical Certificate' issued by a registered health practitioner is taken to be a medical certificate for the purpose of this clause if it is issued in respect of the area of practice in which the practitioner is registered or licensed under an appropriate law of Australia that provides for the registration or licensing of health practitioners. - (v) 'Personal Leave' means leave provided for: - (1) personal illness or injury; or - (2) to provide care or support for to a member of the employee's immediate family or household who is ill or injured; or - (3) to provide care or support to a member of the employee's immediate family or household due to an unexpected emergency; - (vi) 'Statutory Declaration' means a declaration made in writing according to the requirements of the Oaths Act 2001 (Tas).
+It is an offence under section 113 of the Criminal Code, as contained in Schedule 1 of the Criminal Code Act 1924 (Tas), to make a false statement in a Statutory Declaration. - (b) Amount of Personal Leave - (i) Personal leave is available to an employee, when the employee is absent: - (1) due to a personal illness or injury; or

-- Access legal advice

-- Organise child care or education matters

-- Attend to financial matters

-- Maintain support networks with children, family and others; and

-- Undertake other related activities

-- (ii) Personal leave accrues according to length of service.
+- (2) to provide care or support for a member of the employee's immediate family or household who is ill or injured; or - (3) for the purposes of caring for an immediate family or household member who is sick and requires the employee's care or support or who requires care due to an unexpected emergency; or - (ii) Personal leave accrues according to length of service.
 Part time employees are entitled to the same personal leave credits as a full time employee but on a pro-rata basis according to the number of hours worked compared to full time employees.
-Payment for personal leave will only be made for those hours that would normally have been worked had the employee not been on personal leave.

-- (iii) An employee is entitled to a maximum accrual of 152 hours in each personal leave year except as prescribed in subclause (c) of this clause.
-In the first year of service an employee is entitled to a maximum of 12 hours and 40 minutes for each completed month of service.

-- (iv) An employee is entitled to leave on full pay (excluding shift or weekend allowances, overtime or penalties).

-- (c) Accumulation of personal leave
+Payment for personal leave will only be made for those hours that would normally have been worked had the employee not been on personal leave. - (iii) An employee is entitled to a maximum accrual of 152 hours in each personal leave year except as prescribed in subclause (c) of this clause.
+In the first year of service an employee is entitled to a maximum of 12 hours and 40 minutes for each completed month of service. - (iv) An employee is entitled to leave on full pay (excluding shift or weekend allowances, overtime or penalties). - (v) Personal leave may be taken for part of a single day. - (c) Accumulation of personal leave